eagle-io/docs/source/topics/nodes/index.rst

 	|

-|icon-reportsource| Report Source
+|icon-report| Report
-	:ref:`Report Sources <node-configuration-reportsource>` generate PDF reports and can be scheduled for delivery to subscribed users and groups via email.
+	:ref:`Reports <node-configuration-report>` generate PDFs and can be scheduled for delivery to subscribed users and groups via email.

 .. only:: not latex